 (read and listened)

-The subtitle, “A New Origin Story” is that according to Jones, US history begins with the Africans arriving in Virginia.
-Is that not erasing the Natives and the Jamestown Colony with 12 years of funding and organizing and taking over from the natives there, and almost starving with Miles Standish, John Rolf, Pocahontas and the rest?
+Is that not erasing the origins story and history belonging to Natives?
+Where is the Jamestown Colony starting in 1607 with 12 years of funding and organizing and working and sailing and setting up a little colony of their own?
+They were taking over from the natives and almost starving with Miles Standish, John Rolf, Poca- hontas and the others?

-Fwiw, Women settlers arrived at Jamestown that same year and the Virginia colonists organized their “House of Burgesses” to act as their democratic government. – (Btw, I don’t know what “democratic” means at this point.
-It’s become one of those terms which is bandied about rather loosely.)
+Fwiw, that same year the first women settlers arrived at Jamestown AND the Virginia colonists organized their “House of Burgesses” to act as their democratic government.
+Btw, I don’t know what “democratic” means at this point.
+It’s become one of those terms which is bandied about rather loosely.
+(Either Trump’s going to take it away from us or we’ve never had it anyway – I don’t know which.)

-Or did the US actually originate with racism which apparently pervades the country today?
-The US started with the new black immigrants (Portuguese slaves)?
+Maybe the US actually originated with the racism which apparently pervades the country today?
+The US started with the new black immigrants (stolen and re-routed Portuguese slaves)?

-The essays she (“Created by”) is concerned with are Democracy, Race, Fear, Capitalism, Inheritance, Medicine (2 times), Church, Music, and Justice plus several other things.
-They are separated by poetry and short fictions by contemporary black writers.
+The principles Jones and Company, (under the appellation “Created by,” are concerned with include Democracy, Race, Fear, Capitalism, Inheritance, Medicine (2 times), Church, Music, and Justice plus several other things.
+The book is organized around them and they’re separated by poetry and short fictions by contemporary black writers.
 I think there may be a couple pieces by white authors/poets, but I don’t know which.
 Some of them are just flat excellent and oh so worth the reading – these, for me, were the historical ones.
 I’m not big on poetry for conveying information but it can be perfect for converting emotion.

 It’s very nicely written.
 I was quite interested until I got to the Medicine chapter.
 At that point I kind of fell like, “Oh dear, that’s too bad.”
 What can be done about it?
 I’m way past horrified and “woke.”
 Nothing much can be done at this point, except may reparations?
 Will that fix it?
 No, not really?
 Okay fine.

-In The Desperate Hours by Marie Brenner, I read about New York Presbyterian during the Covid Pandemic and it seems that way more minorities died than anyone else.
+In The Desperate Hours by Marie Brenner, I read about New York Presbyterian Medical Center during the Covid-19 pandemic and it seems that way more minorities died than anyone else.
 I felt so bad about that.
-And they were working there too as janitors and body movers and other employees.
+And they were working there too, as janitors and body movers and other employees.
 But I couldn’t do anything about that and I can’t do anything about what is mentioned in 1619 and all that is undoubtedly interrelated.
 So what is it I’m supposed to do?

-I’m not sure where my personal guilt comes in but I’m told it does because my family, who lost a son in the Civil War on the side of the North and settled in Dakota Territory just as soon as they could, benefited in some way.
-They wore wool mostly, no cotton purchases, so I’m still wondering how they benefited from slavery.
-I guess black “enslaved people” built the capital building in Washington DC so that means I benefited which in turn makes me guilty for slavery.
+I’m not sure where my personal guilt comes in but I’m told it does because my family, who lost a son in the Civil War on the side of the North and settled in Dakota Territory when it opened, benefited in some way.
+(But the whole nation benefited from my family’s successfully homesteading the acres which provide wheat and potatoes and flax and corn down through the decades (and centuries now).
+My family wore wool mostly, no cotton purchases – even to sew with, so I’m still wondering how Aunt Sophie benefited from slavery.

 Okay – I might as well accept that too – now what?
-Do I just wear my guilt like a badge?
+Do I just wear my guilt on my sleeve like a banner?
 Do I concern myself more with that than with global warming?
 More than about what’s happening today with our Democracy?
 I can’t do that – care more about historical reality of slavery and racism than what’s going on today.
 Folks will always fear the “other.”

 Also, what about the Native Americans who were here before the Jamestown Colony and Dakota Territory existed?
 I don’t want to think about that – about what blacks might “owe” the Natives for appropriating the land which is wherever blacks live and do business in this country.
 (Yes European-Americans are on most of it by a long shot.)

-I’m considered elderly now (by the folks who run the medical sites I consult) so there’s not much I can do about anything.
+I’m considered elderly now and there’s not much I can realistically do about anything.
 I see no point in accepting a guilt trip for a situation I didn’t create or consciously do anything to worsen.
 Some people call it “woke.”
 Imo, if a white person gets woke, he’ll likely feel “guilt” and if a black person is “woke” he’ll might be angry.

 After that?
-After you got the woke and guilty-as-charged by the angry and those who hope to profit by it? (not to neglect Reparations which I totally support in some manner).
+After I get all woke up and understand I am guilty-as-charged by those who, in some way, hope to profit by it?
 What is it that I’m supposed to do now?

 I guess I’ll read it again in case I missed something.
 I’ve got the Kindle version because I would like to see the source notes – if there are any.
-Also, I’d like to give individual credit to some of the authors for their work.
+Also, I’d like to give individual credit to some of the authors for their work if that’s possible.